 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does per square; this material punishes a standard container that was not built for the load.
-For these jobs, we route in a heavy-duty 30-yard low-wall bin: it features reinforced sides and a heavier floor plate to survive the impact.
-We cap the fill volume below the rim to keep axle weight legal on our lowboy; we also handle any general construction debris service.
-Call (651) 376-3585.
+Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does; these materials punish a container that was not built for the load.
+For these heavy tear-offs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate.
+We cap the fill volume well below the visual rim to keep axle weight legal on the lowboy.
+We also provide a general construction debris service for your mixed site loads.

 Same-day Pickup for Fast Roof Project Turnover